 Degree in the major field of study in which they earned the Associate's Degree.
-Requests for further information should be sent to the Office of Student Services at student.services@uopeople.edu for the English program and student.services@ar.uopeople.edu for the Arabic Division.
+Requests for further information should be sent to the Office of Student Services at student.services@uopeople.edu for the Arabic Division.

 Credit Hours

 University of the People employs a system of assigning course credit hours to all courses to track student achievement.
 The semester hour is used to quantify and represent the time an average student is expected to be actively engaged in the educational process.
 It represents a reasonable expectation of the time it will take the average student to achieve the stated learning objectives in a given course.